Princess of Wales Hospital: Performance

 In May 2014, staff at the hospital was criticised in a report into the death of an elderly patient who had been treated at the hospital; the report found that there had been "variable or poor professional behaviour and practice in the care of frail older people".

 The Healthcare Inspectorate Wales carried out a mental health unit review in April 2015 and raised concerns about "insufficient staffing levels to maintain safe levels of care" and "concerns around a specific patient for which there was inadequate recording of fluid intake and a care and treatment plan which did not adequately address the area of diabetes and an absence of any care strategy in relation to this area".

 Prosecution of nurses scandal

 Multiple nurses were accused of negligence at the hospital, but prosecutions failed in October 2015 when it was determined that the computer log of patient records was unreliable.

 Uniforms

 Trinny Woodall and Susannah Constantine re-designed the uniforms of the catering department as part of their ITV show, Trinny & Susannah Undress the Nation.
 The episode was broadcast on 18 December 2007.

 Radio

 Bridgend's Hospital Radio (BHR) provides the hospital radio service at the hospital.

 The hospital radio is run by volunteers and features a variety of programming.
 The station is available to be listened live at the Princess of Wales Hospital and via an online stream.

-The station has received nominations at the Hospital Broadcasting Association Awards.
-For the 2022 award season, Bridgend's Hospital Radio received a nomination for Best Specialist Music Programme and presenter Connor Morgans won Gold for Male Presenter of the Year.